testcontainers/testcontainers-go/docs/modules/registry.md

 [HTTP Address](../../modules/registry/registry_test.go) inside_block:httpAddress
 <!--/codeinclude-->

+#### ImageExists

+The `ImageExists` method allows to check if an image exists in the Registry.
+It receives the Go context and the image reference as parameters.

+!!! info
+    The image reference should be in the format `my-registry:port/image:tag` in order to be pushed to the Registry.

 #### PushImage

 The `PushImage` method allows to push an image to the Registry.
 It receives the Go context and the image reference as parameters.